genevate/style_guides/business/interviewee.md

     - What would make this position a total success, if hired?
     - What is the biggest question you wanted to ask me but haven't yet?
 - Be polite:
-  - Avoid asking about salary (and definitely never in front of the entire team).
-Wait for an offer to arrive and talk to the hiring manager directly.
-  - Avoid asking how you did at the end of an interview.
-Receiving further inquiries will be your answer.
+  - Avoid asking how you did at the end of an interview -- Receiving further inquiries will be your answer.
-  - Avoid badmouthing your former employeer - Speak positively as to why you are moving on.
+  - Avoid badmouthing your former employeer - Speak positively as to why you are moving on and the lessons learned from that experience.
 - Be growing.
 Each interview is a learning experience.
 Consider interviewing once a year to keep your skills sharp and a pulse on the ever changing landscape.